mortezakowkabi/jcb-persian-documentation/english/Installation-of-JCB.md

 ---

+## JCB Is Fully Open Source

+Joomla Component Builder is a single, unified project released under the GNU GPL.
+There is **no hidden “pro” edition** and no paid upgrade that unlocks additional capabilities.
+All advanced tooling, helper scripts, plugins, and demo material ship in the public package you download.
+The community decided to make the entire feature set openly available so that everyone can study, use, and improve JCB without encountering a pay gate.
+When you install the extension, you receive the complete toolchain that previously powered the closed “pro” release.

+---

 ## Using the Compiler

 [00:01:55](https://www.youtube.com/watch?v=t6Eux157428&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m55s)

 The **Compiler** is the heart of JCB.
 It transforms all the database settings, configurations, and code templates into a ready-to-install Joomla component.

-1. Select the component you wish to compile (in this example, the *public* version is chosen).
+1. Select the component you wish to compile (in this example, the Component Builder package itself is chosen).
 2. Click **Compile** to begin.
 3. JCB runs its internal scripts, taking data from the database and generating complete code for your component.
    [00:02:14](https://www.youtube.com/watch?v=t6Eux157428&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h02m14s)